kylefarris/clamscan/README.md

 BUG FIX: ClamAV returns an exit code 1 when it detects a virus but `exec` was interpreting that response as an error.
 Checking the response with type-sensitive equivalence resolves this bug.

+## Dependencies

+You will need to install ClamAV's clamscan binary on your server.
+On linux, it's quite simple.

+Fedora-based distros:

+	sudo yum install clamscan

+Debian-based distros:

+	sudo apt-get install clamscan

+As for OSX, I've not tried it, but, here's a promising looking site: http://www.clamxav.com/index.php .
+I would stick with linux varieties, though...

+This module is not intended to work on a Windows server.
+This would be a welcome addition if someone wants to add that feature (I may get around to it one day but have no urgent need for this).

 ## How to Install

     npm install clamscan